SimaGhoreyshi/Innoscripta/README.md

 # Innoscripta Test Assignment
-This project is create with React JS.
+This project is created with React JS as a small test assignment for Innoscripta.

 ## Available Scripts